-A mental health initiative adopted by the Margaret River Hockey Club designed to promote healthy mindsets and culture within the club.
+An award winning mental health initiative adopted by the Margaret River Hockey Club (MRHC) to promote healthy mindsets and culture within the club.

-Life is about relationships.
-Every day we interact with other humans and communicate.
-Whether it is a look, the nod of a head, or something verbal.
 The “Above the Line” Initiative aims at bringing awareness to the way we communicate.
-By building a framework for people to visualise MRHC aims to give its members the power to communicate with purpose in all kinds of situations.
+By building a framework for people to visualise MRHC aims to give its members the power to communicate with purpose in all situations.

 MRHC nurtures the development of the creator.
-Positive self-worth and internal happiness is developed through coaching and mentoring building creators.
+Positive self-worth is developed through coaching and mentoring, building creators.

-Low self-worth, depression and anxiety can be developed through rescuing and persecution, which inevitably results in the development of a victim.
+Low self-worth, depression and anxiety can be a result of rescuing and persecution, which can lead to the development of a victim.

-Coaches are extremely valued within our club and hold a position of power within the club hierarchy.
-They are responsible for passing on the skills and tactics of the game of hockey.
-The difference between a good coach and a really great coach is the way the coach incorporates mentoring into their style of coaching.
+Coaches are highly valued and hold a position of power within the club hierarchy.
+A good coach is responsible for passing on the skills and tactics of the game.
+A great coach is the one who incorporates mentoring into their style of coaching.

-To not allow our teammates and club members to try new things, fail and then to persecute them through verbal or physical abuse is the most damaging behaviour.
-This behaviour takes away self-belief and self-worth and ultimately does not encourage a positive environment.
-No-one wants to be involved in that.
+To not allow our teammates and club members to try new things, fail and then to persecute them through verbal or physical abuse is damaging behaviour.
+This behaviour takes away self-belief and self-worth and ultimately discourages a positive environment.

-The Above the Line initiative underpins MRHC vision to see it’s coaches, umpires players and spectators utilise actions and language that is of a positive coaching or mentoring nature when communicating amongst one another.
+The Above the Line initiative underpins the MRHC’s vision to see coaches, umpires, players and spectators utilise actions and language, that is of a positive coaching or mentoring nature, when communicating amongst one another.

 Play the Whistle